Fears of waterborne disease rise in Bangladesh as floods recede | Science-Environment

 Fears of waterborne disease rise in Bangladesh as floods recede

 "Ensuring availability of drinking water is our top priority."
-More than 4,000 people have contracted various waterborne illnesses so far, including diarrhea, in flood-hit districts, with more than half the cases in the Sylhet region, the Directorate General of Health Services said on Thursday.
+More than 4,000 people have contracted waterborne illnesses, including diarrhea, in flood-hit districts, with more than half the cases in the Sylhet region, the Directorate General of Health Services said.
 "The situation is alarming.

 - Country: